-As of March 21, 2022, we had approximately 690 shareholders of record.
-The following table sets forth information regarding the beneficial ownership of our common stock as of March 21, 2022, by each person or entity, including any group (as that term is used in Section 13(d)(3) of the Securities Exchange Act of 1934, as amended, or the Exchange Act), known to us to be the beneficial owner of more than 5% of our outstanding common stock.
-Beneficial ownership has been determined in accordance with Rule 13d-3 under the Exchange Act and is based upon the number of shares of our common stock outstanding as of March 21, 2022, which was 10,310,212 shares.
+As of March 20, 2023, we had approximately 653 shareholders of record.
+The following table sets forth information regarding the beneficial ownership of our common stock as of March 20, 2023, by each person or entity, including any group (as that term is used in Section 13(d)(3) of the Securities Exchange Act of 1934, as amended, or the Exchange Act), known to us to be the beneficial owner of more than 5% of our outstanding common stock.
+Beneficial ownership has been determined in accordance with Rule 13d-3 under the Exchange Act and is based upon the number of shares of our common stock outstanding as of March 20, 2023, which was 9,900,648 shares.

-Number of Shares

-Name and Address Beneficially Owned Percent of Class
+Name and Address Number of Shares Beneficially Owned Percent of Class Fourthstone LLC 575 Maryville Centre Dr., Ste 110 St. Louis, MO 63141 983,888(1) 9.9% The Banc Funds Company, L.L.C.

-Fourthstone LLC 806,964(1) 7.8%

-13476 Clayton Rd.

-St. Louis, MO 63131

-The Banc Funds Company, L.L.C.
-565,199(2) 5.5%

 20 North Wacker Drive, Ste.
-3300

-Chicago, IL 60606
+3300 Chicago, IL 60606 569,999(2) 5.8%

-- (1) The amount shown in the table above and the following information are based on the last Schedule 13G/A filed with the SEC on February 14, 2022 jointly by Fourthstone LLC; Fourthstone Master Opportunity Fund Ltd; Fourthstone GP LLC; Fourthstone QP Opportunity Fund LP; and Fourthstone Small-Cap Financials Fund LP, and L. Phillip Stone, IV reporting beneficial ownership as of December 31, 2021.
-Fourthstone LLC in its capacity as an investment adviser has shared voting power and dispositive power with respect to 806,964 shares of common stock on behalf of its advisory clients.
-Fourthstone Master Opportunity Fund Ltd has shared voting power and dispositive power with respect to 524,855 shares of common stock, Fourthstone GP LLC has shared voting power and dispositive power with respect to 255,009 shares of common stock, Fourthstone QP Opportunity Fund LP has shared voting power and dispositive power with respect to 229,666 shares of common stock and Fourthstone Small-Cap Financials Fund LP has shared voting power and dispositive power with respect to 25,343 shares of common stock.
-L. Phillip Stone, IV is the managing member of Fourthstone LLC and Fourthstone GP LLC. - (2) The amount shown in the table above and the following information are based on the last Schedule 13G/A filed with the SEC on February 8, 2022 jointly by The Banc Funds Company, L.L.C. ("TBFC"); Banc Fund VIII L.P.; Banc Fund IX L.P.; and Banc Fund X L.P. (collectively, the "Banc Fund Reporting Persons"), reporting beneficial ownership as of December 31, 2021.
-According to the Schedule 13G/A, TBFC is the indirect general partner of (i) Banc Fund VIII L.P., which has sole voting and dispositive power with respect to 334,021 shares, and (iii) Banc Fund X L.P., which has sole voting and dispositive power with respect to 231,178 shares.
-Charles J. Moore is the principal shareholder and manager of TBFC and as a result has voting and dispositive power of the securities held by each of the Banc Fund Reporting Persons.
+- The amount shown in the table above and the following information are based on the last Schedule 13G/A filed with the SEC on February 14, 2023 jointly by Fourthstone LLC ("Fourthstone"); Fourthstone Master Opportunity Fund Ltd; Fourthstone GP LLC; Fourthstone QP Opportunity Fund LP; and Fourthstone Small-Cap Financials Fund LP, and L. Phillip Stone, IV reporting beneficial ownership as of December 31, 2022.
+Fourthstone in its capacity as an investment adviser has shared voting power and dispositive power with respect to 983,888 shares of common stock on behalf of its advisory clients.
+Fourthstone Master Opportunity Fund Ltd has shared voting power and dispositive power with respect to 615,831 shares of common stock, Fourthstone GP LLC has shared voting power and dispositive power with respect to 340,957 shares of common stock, Fourthstone QP Opportunity Fund LP has shared voting power and dispositive power with respect to 315,217 shares of common stock and Fourthstone Small-Cap Financials Fund LP has shared voting power and dispositive power with respect to 25,740 shares of common stock.
+L. Phillip Stone, IV is the managing member of Fourthstone and Fourthstone GP LLC and may be deemed to beneficially own securities owned by Fourthstone. - The amount shown in the table above and the following information are based on the last Schedule 13G/A filed with the SEC on February 6, 2023 jointly by The Banc Funds Company, L.L.C. ("TBFC"); Banc Fund IX L.P. ("BF IX"); Banc Fund X L.P. ("BF X"); and TBFC Financial Technologies Fund L.P. (collectively, the "Banc Fund Reporting Persons"), reporting beneficial ownership as of December 31, 2022.
+According to the Schedule 13G/A, TBFC is the indirect general partner of (i) TBFC Financial Technologies Fund L.P., (ii) BF IX, and (iii) BF X, which entities have sole voting and dispositive power with respect to an aggregate of 569,999 shares.
+TBFC's controlling member is Charles J. Moore.
+Mr. Moore has been the manager of BF IX, BF X and TBFC Financial Technologies Fund L.P., since their respective inceptions.
+As manager, Mr. Moore has voting and dispositive power over the securities of the Company held by each of those entities.
+As controlling member of TBFC, Mr. Moore will control TBFC, and therefore each of the Banc Fund Reporting Persons directly and indirectly controlled by TBFC.

-STOCK OWNERSHIP OF DIRECTORS AND OFFICERS
+STOCK OWNERSHIP OF DIRECTORS AND EXECUTIVE OFFICERS